daveanvit/cicd-practice/readme.md

 - In this repository we have sample application code and dockerfile for 3 micro-services to get you started for excersice is  CI/CD pipeline.
+- *Each micro-services build should be seprated from other*

 - Pipeline phases
   - Preview Build/Deploy